Apparence-io/CamerAwesome/README.md

 ## 🔬 Analysis mode (WIP 🚧)

 This is a first step into this feature as we are currently working on this.
-> ⚠️ Only work on Android for now
 <br>

 Use this to achieve
-- QR-Code scanning
+- QR-Code scanning.
-- facial recognition
+- Facial recognition.
-- AI object detection
+- AI object detection.
-- realtime video chats
+- Realtime video chats.
+And much more 🤩

-You can check an example using MLKit on Android that detect faces inside the '''example''' directory.
+You can check an example using MLKit on Android that detect faces inside the ```example``` directory.

 ```dart
 CameraAwesomeBuilder.awesome(